shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 * Show architecture
 * Show complex relationships
 * Define a complex workflow
-* For UML diagrams, use [Mermaid](https://mermaid.live/) to create one and add the diagram code in codeblock.
+* For flowcharts, sequence diagram, state machine diagram, class diagram, etc use [Mermaid](https://mermaid.live/) to create one and add the diagram code in codeblock.

 ## Screenshots